 How do I get rid of Windows 11 Insider Preview?

 To get rid of Windows 11 Insider Preview, you need to switch to the Stable build.
-You can do that using the Windows Settings panel.
-For that, open Windows Update > Windows Insider Program and click on the Stop getting preview builds button to turn it OFF.
-After that, you won’t get any Insider Preview build update on your PC.
+You can do that using the Windows Settings panel or the Settings app.
+For that, open Windows Update > Windows Insider Program and expand the Stop getting preview builds section.
+There, you can use the Unenroll this device when the next version of Windows releases option.
+You can also use Unenroll this device immediately option but this option requires a clean install of Windows.

 Should I enable Windows Insider Program?